jasonray/statman-meter/README.md

 # statman-meter [![Build Status](https://travis-ci.org/jasonray/statman-meter.svg?branch=master)](https://travis-ci.org/jasonray/statman-meter) [![on npm](http://img.shields.io/npm/v/statman-meter.svg?style=flat)](https://www.npmjs.org/package/statman-meter)
 statman-meter is one of the metrics from the statman library.
-Loosely based upon codehale metric package, a meter provides count and average information over a period of time.
+Loosely based upon codahale metric package, a meter provides count and average information over a period of time.

 This can be used to instrument call that may be expensive:
 - incoming web service calls